arjunj14/PowerBI/SuperStore Report/README.md

 ---

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/arjunj14/PowerBI/blob/main/LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md)file for details.